openknowledgebe/open-education/api.md

 #### Teacher <a id="Teacher"></a> ([example](./examples/#Teacher))
 Teachers are representations of a teacher.
-Teachers have a set of mandatory and optional properties.
-Fields marked **in bold letters** are mandatory.

 <div class="table-wrapper" markdown="1">
 {:.doc-table4}